 Setting up access control:

-Select the entry you have created.
-Under “Resources Accessible on …” click on “Add…” and configure the path(s) that should be accessible on the internal host (from the virtual host).
+Now you need to Add resources on that backend that can be accessed from SAP Cloud Platform Integration.
+Select the mapping entry you just created.
+Under “Resources on …” click on “+” and configure the path(s) that should be accessible on the internal host (from the virtual host).
 For all, use “/”.

 Configurations required in Cloud Platform Integration:

 Finally, while configuring the connectivity in SAP Cloud Integration, set the Proxy Type to “On-premise” and use the virtual host that you created in the previous step as the address in the adapter specific details of the receiver channel.
 Also, in case you have configured multiple Cloud Connectors to your Cloud Platform account, choose the Cloud connector you’d wish to use by adding the Location ID in the corresponding field.

 Note that even if you are using https between SCC and the back-end system, you need to use http on the URL for the iflow.
 This is however not a security risk since the Cloud Connector proxy / connectivity agent runs on the same application VM.

 Using SAP Cloud Connector with Cloud Integration Adapters: https://help.sap.com/viewer/4e2b95bfe5f84915b5e54a6dd9213b46/Cloud/en-US/65a60e750eca49328fef93c0723ad4b8.html

 Configure Principal Propagation to an ABAP System for HTTPS: https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/a8bb87a72d094e0d981d2b1f67df7bc3.html